cuinjune/face-dj/README.md

 The app uses the [Tensorflow Facemesh library](https://github.com/tensorflow/tfjs-models/tree/master/facemesh) to accurately detect facial movements and use these data to control music.

-I created this app to experiment how the face detection technology can be used for controlling/producing music and provide more immersive musical experience.
+I created this app to explore how face-detection technology can be used for controlling/producing music and provide a more immersive musical experience.

 Here's the [Live Demo on Glitch](https://cuinjune-face-dj.glitch.me/).